dashbird/site/content/knowledge-base/logging/invocation-function-and-runtime-errors.md

 AWS Lambda will automatically add the `X-Amz-Function-Error` header and a JSON as the response with details about the function error.
 Because of that, it is a good practice to avoid the code from raising exceptions, since it will expose internal implementation details.
 This could potentially compromise the application security.

+To avoid this issue, developers should catch all exceptions in the `function_handler`, log them and return a sanitized and gentle response to the requester.

 # Runtime Errors

 AWS provides guidance on handling function exceptions for all runtimes supported by Lambda.
 Below is list with reference pages for each runtime: